ACoAs – Set GOALS to MEET NEEDS (Part 3)

 Toxic Family ROLES (Part 3)

-all roles I KNOW WHAT IS EXPECTED – my Role tells me!
+all roles I KNOW WHAT’S EXPECTED of ME – my Role tells me!

 PREVIOUS: TFR (Part 2)